 Many retailers begin their after-Christmas sales on Christmas Eve - which seems counterintuitive, but it's a pretty standard retail industry practice to launch your markdowns the night before a sale begins.
 In this case, the sale starts on the 26th, but the store is closed on the 25th, making the 24th the evening before the sale when the markdowns hit.
 Plus, holiday shopping in 2013 has been one big rolling sale that began a week before Black Friday and continued through Cyber Monday, and extended through Cyber week, though Green Monday, friends and family sales, etc. etc. you get the idea.
 We don't expect the deals to dry up before Christmas, so shopping on 12/24 is a pretty safe bet any way you play it.
 Bonus: Everyone else is at home visiting with family - which means the aisles will be clear and checking out will be a breeze.

-Brad weighed in on this strategy today for Chicago Shopping.
-"You can't count on getting a specific item because it is selective," he said, "but you can count on very good deals."
+"You can't count on getting a specific item because it is selective," said Brad Wilson, (aka the founder and editor-in-chief here at Brad's Deals).
+"But you can count on very good deals."

 What good is free shipping when you're just going to turn around and ship it again, and pay for the privilege?
 Let the merchant do the wrapping and ship your online order directly to the recipient.
 Not only do you skip paying for a second round of shipping, but you'll shave several days off the total transit time.
 This option is also great when your purchase would arrive oh-so-conveniently the day after you leave for the holidays - just have it shipped to wherever you're going.
 And on that note...